 Teachers carry out short term assessments on a day-to-day basis, which enables them to adjust their daily teaching plans to support all learners.
 Teachers make summative assessments in December, March/April and June/July following completion of Rising Stars PIRA and GAPS tests from Year 1-6.
-Reception pupils take the PIRA and PUMA tests in the summer term.
 Results are used to target set and analyse pupil progress with members of the SLT, including the Assessment Leader.
 Governor link visits monitor the impact of the curriculum and findings are reported back to the full governing body.